binance/binance-signature-examples/README.md

 The secret is the same as `NhqPtmdSJYdKjVHjA7PZj4Mge3R5YNiP1e3UZjInClVN65XAbvqqM6A7H5fATj0j`

 ## Should I look into this repo
-- if you don't what's signature
+- if you don't know what's signature
 - if you don't know how to do sha256 hashing in a language
 - if your signature can't pass the server's validation

 ## Which language included
 - Python
+- Shell
+- Ruby
+- NodeJS
-- and more
+- PHP

 ## License
 MIT